 It is not always the fault of the bereaved, there is also the matter of delayed payment by solicitors are holding onto funds earmarked explicitly for funeral costs, but who do not release them quickly enough to pay the funeral director.
 Which causes problems for both the funeral director and the family, who are themselves, not responsible for the delay.

 So how is this all going to be resolved?

-First funeral debt has to be reduced to help relieve pressure on rising costs, and secondly, better business practices have to be put into place by the funeral industry, to help the bereaved understand the costs before the funeral takes place and identify those unable to pay.
+First funeral debt has to be reduced to help relieve pressure on rising costs, and secondly, better business practices have to be put into place by the funeral industry, to support the bereaved understand the charges before the funeral takes place and identify those unable to pay.

 We can help with credit checking potential clients before taking on new business, so that again future liabilities can be avoided.

 It looks like that solving the problems of debt within the funeral industry would not only help save those businesses but also contribute to reducing costs and benefit the community as a whole.